sigmundch/DEP-resolved-part-of/proposal.md

 ## Summary

-We propose changing `part of` directives to provide a URI, instead of a name, to identify the library that contians it.
+We propose changing `part of` directives to specify either a library name (as it is today) or a URI to identify the library that contains it.

-All other directives in dart (import, export, part) use a URI to uniquely identify the relation between files, we simply propose to make this consistent also for the part-of directive.
+All other directives in dart (import, export, part) use a URI to uniquely identify the relation between files, this proposal is one step towards making this consistent also for the part-of directives.

-Because part-of directives are mainly used for tooling, we could introduce this change in a non-breaking way.
-For example, producing warnings for old-style part headers.
+Because part-of directives are mainly used for tooling, we propose introducing this change in a non-breaking way.
+Providing a library name is still allowed.

 We should consider this proposal together with a [concurrent DEP][DEP-nonuri-imports] that proposes encoding imports as library identifiers.
-At a syntax level, that proposal would make the changes for part-of directive smaller when implementing this proposal.
-Instead of requiring users to change from a library name to a URI, we would just require that the library name is consistent with a set of resolution rules.
-Please refer to the other proposal for more details.
+At a syntax level, that proposal matches the identifier syntax for part-of directives today, but semantically it makes library names syntactic sugar for URIs.
+If that proposal is accepted, it would be natural to make `part of` directives produce a compile-time error if the library name doesn't expand to a known library accoding to the [desugaring rules][rules].
+This error would be consistent with what other directives do today.
+Alternative, we we wanted to avoid making this a breaking change, we could produce a static warning until Dart reaches version 2.0.

 For additional background, see this [thread in core-dev](https://groups.google.com/a/dartlang.org/forum/#!topic/core-dev/Mtii4OONYkQ).